-- The operating environment has started to normalise, Governments in the region have started to relax operating procedures boosting patient visits - · The region will continue to be impacted by further waves of COVID cases - The region is focused on implementing strategies to address critical nursing shortages - The business will continue to invest in its digital strategy including several digital front door projects including the digitisation of admission, discharge and billing - As announced on 22nd March 2022, Ramsay and Sime Darby Berhad are currently exploring a potential sale of their joint venture, Ramsay Sime Darby Health Care Sdn Bhd.
-Ramsay and its partner continue to pursue this transaction
+- The operating environment has started to normalise, Governments in the region have started to relax operating procedures boosting patient visits - The region will continue to be impacted by further waves of COVID cases - The region is focused on implementing strategies to address critical nursing shortages - The business will continue to invest in its digital strategy including several digital front door projects including the digitisation of admission, discharge and billing - As announced on 22nd March 2022, Ramsay and Sime Darby Berhad are currently exploring a potential sale of their joint venture, Ramsay Sime Darby Health Care Sdn Bhd.
+Ramsay and its partner continue to pursue this transaction1

-1. Refer ASX announcement 22nd March 2022 "Response to Speculation - Receipt of Non-binding Indicative Proposal for Ramsay's joint venture in Asia, Ramsay Sime Darby"
+Equity Accounted Contribution Year Ended 30 June (A\$'m)

+Results for Year Ended 30th June (MYR'm)

-13 People Caring for People - FY22 Results Briefing 12 Months Ended 30 June 2022 caring for our people First 'Quality of Life &amp; Working Conditions' agreement in Europe Enterprise-wide HR and Electronic Patient Record systems in UK New nursing advancement programs Global and regional leadership training Approximately 300 people in total trained to-date in Mental Health First Aid Ramsay Health Care NET ZERO BY 2040 Caring for our planet Ramsay UK and Elysium switched to 100% renewable electricity Avoided or replaced more than 38 million single-use plastics 94% of Ramsay Santé facilities completed CSR self-assessment Theatres switching to more environmentally-friendly anaesthetic gases Climate vulnerability assessment across more than 300 assets Ramsay Australia solar panel rollout and LED installation program including retrofitting more than 16,000 lights solar and energy efficiency.
-Reducing anaesthetic gas emissions.
-Cutting waste and single-use plastic.
-Increasing recycling.
-2027 Engage with 80% of suppliers by spend th encourage reduction emissions in line with science-based target Reduce greenhouse gas emissions by 42% across our caring to for our community Ramsay Hospital Research Foundation program supports &gt;1,000 clinical research projects Ramsay Santé Foundation expanded backing for start-ups working in preventative healthcare to 23 start-ups and 7 associations Help for communities in need, including medical supplies and healthcare for Ukraine and victims of flooding in Australia More than 25% of suppliers (by share of spend) engaged in responsible sourcing program global operations.
-(Scope 1 + 2, baseline 2020) 2040 Become a Net Zerr business across of value chain.
-(Scope 1 + 2 + 3) At least 95% coverage of Scope 1 & 2 emissions and 90% coverage of Scope 3 emissions.
+- First 'Quality of Life & Working Conditions' agreement in Europe - Enterprise-wide HR and Electronic Patient Record systems in UK - New nursing advancement programs - Global and regional leadership training - Approximately 300 people in total trained to-date in Mental Health First Aid

+- Ramsay UK and Elysium switched to 100% renewable electricity - Avoided or replaced more than 38 million single-use plastics - 94% of Ramsay Santé facilities completed CSR self-assessment - Theatres switching to more environmentally-friendly anaesthetic gases - Climate vulnerability assessment across more than 300 assets - Ramsay Australia solar panel rollout and LED installation program including retrofitting more than 16,000 lights

+- Ramsay Hospital Research Foundation program supports >1,000 clinical research projects - Ramsay Santé Foundation expanded backing for start-ups working in preventative healthcare to 23 start-ups and 7 associations - Help for communities in need, including medical supplies and healthcare for Ukraine and victims of flooding in Australia - More than 25% of suppliers (by share of spend) engaged in responsible sourcing program science-based targets

+Ramsay Health Care NET ZERO BY 2040

+Engage with 80% of suppliers by spend to encourage reduction of emissions in line with

+Reduce greenhouse gas emissions by 42% across our global operations.
+(Scope 1 + 2, baseline 2020)

+2040

+Become a Net Zero business across our value chain.

+(Scope 1 + 2 + 3)

+At least 95% coverage of Scope 1 & 2 emissions and 90% coverage of Scope 3 emissions.
 Baseline for targets 2020

-Ramsay is driving action through three pillars: healthier people, stronger communities and a thriving planet.

-Health Care
+Group Financials

-Group Financials Group CFO Martyn Roberts
+Group CFO Martyn Roberts